 - The Birth of the Tai nations

-The formation of the Tai Pact had induced scholars to postulate that the northern Siam countries were fighting for their independance which leaded to the misconception that the Tai people, inhabitant of both Lanna and Sokhothai, had always been sumitted to the Khmer people after the latter's arrival in the mainland Indochina.
-As much as we had argued that there were no Khmer people coming from India, we also argued that there were neither Tai people coming from China or Central Asia to inhabit Indochina.
-We shall argued that the Tai nationality was only formed later after the Mongol's incursion by new generation of Mien migrants from China looking to fit themselves in the new political arena of Southeast Asia.
+The formation of the Tai Pact had induced scholars to postulate that the northern Siam countries were in fact fighting for their independence.
+The postulation led to the misconception that the Tai people who inhabited of both Lanna and Sokhothai, had been submitted to the Khmer people after the latter's arrival in the mainland Indochina from India.
+As much as we had argued that there were no Tai people coming from China or Central Asia, we also argued that there were neither Khmer people coming from India, On the same argument, we conclude that the Tai nationality was only formed later after the Mongol's incursion by new generation of Mien migrants from China looking to fit themselves in the new political underchange of Southeast Asia.

 - Mangrai vs the Mongol

-As much as we know about the two first members of the Tai Pact, we have virtually no information about the background of King Gnam Muong.
-Northern Siam chronicles, having gone a great length to cover the origin of Mangrai and Ramakamheang, left Gnam Muang's past in the dark which leads us to believe that he was not local to the Siam country.
-At first, his title Ngam Muong does not sound like of northern Siam tradition.
-On the other hand, the name of his city Phyao also indicates a Burmese legacy of Pyuksettra.
-Contrary to general assumption by modern scholars that King Gnam Muoang was a local Siam king, indication shows instead that he was a Burmese King.
+As much as we know about the two first members of the Tai Pact, we have virtually no information about the background of King Gnam Muang.
+Northern Siam chronicles, having gone a great length to cover the origin of Mangrai and Ramakamheang, left Gnam Muang's past in the dark, which leads us to believe that he was not local to the Siam country.
+At first, his title Ngam Muang does not sound like of northern Siam tradition.
+On the other hand, the name of his city Pyao also indicates a Burmese legacy of Pyuksettra.
+Contrary to general assumption by modern scholars that King Gnam Muang was a local Siam king, indication shows instead that he was a Burmese King.

 - The Buffalo Soup